yamadapc/augmented-audio/crates/apps/recording_buddy/plugins/recording_buddy_native/README.md

 # recording_buddy_native

-Native bits for recording buddy
+Native bits for recording buddy.

+The purpouse of this plugin is only to force librecording_buddy.a to be statically linked into the flutter app and visible from dart.

-## Getting Started
+## Documentation
 This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for